 Unfortunately, planning for the ClimEco7 summer school had to be paused due to COVID-19.
 Hopefully, it will go ahead next year in Vancouver, Canada from 9-13 August 2021.

-- Building the capacity of EU early career marine researchers to operate effectively at the science-policy-society interface
+IMECaN Capacity Building Workshop: How to operate effectively at the science-policy-society interface